July massacre: Shahriar Khan Anas

 Anas was a tenth-grade student at Adarsha Academy, Gendaria in Old Dhaka.
 On 5 August he left a letter to his parents before participating in the protest, where he was fatally shot three times by the police in the Chankharpul area of Dhaka.
 His body was later recovered from Dhaka Mitford Hospital and laid to rest at Jurain Cemetery.
 Following his death, the letter went viral on social media, sparking outrage across the country and demands for justice.
-Later in his honour, Deen Nath Sen Road in Gendaria was renamed "Shahid Anas Road."
+Later in his honour, Deen Nath Sen Road in Gendaria was renamed "Shahid Anas Road".

 Aftermath

 Reactions

 The July massacre prompted significant criticism and calls for accountability.
 The University Teachers Network held a demonstration at the University of Dhaka, expressing concern over the violence.

-Protibadi Nagorik Somaj condemned the killings during the movement, describing them as a massacre and expressing doubts about the judiciary's ability to deliver impartial justice, as the inquiry commission was formed by the fifth Hasina government, which is also accused of involvement in the massacre.
+Protibadi Nagorik Somaj condemned the killings during the movement, describing them as a massacre and expressing doubts about the judiciary's ability to deliver impartial justice, as the inquiry commission was formed by the Fifth Hasina ministry, which is also accused of involvement in the massacre.
 Some academics rejected the government-established public inquiry commission, calling for intervention from the United Nations.

 In Sylhet, Nagorik Alem Somaj organised a protest criticising the killings.

-Sheikh Hasina, in her first public statement published through her son Sajeeb Wazed, since being ousted from power, called for an investigation into the deaths during the protests, while also asserting that the police and the Awami League were victims of "terrorist aggression."
+Sheikh Hasina, in her first public statement published through her son Sajeeb Wazed, since being ousted from power, called for an investigation into the deaths during the protests, while also asserting that the police and the Awami League were victims of "terrorist aggression".

 Govinda Pramanik, president of the Bangladesh National Hindu Grand Alliance, alleged that the government had killed over 500 innocent people to maintain power, urging that the events be prosecuted at the International Crimes Tribunal in Bangladesh.

 Several trade unions and organisations also criticised the killings, demanding justice for those who lost their lives during the July massacre.

 A protest march under the banner of Chittagong University Chhatra Dal in Chattogram demanded prosecution against Hasina for the massacre.

 The Left Democratic Alliance, Jatiya Samajtantrik Dal and the Anti-Fascist Left Front criticised the Awami League government rule, urging financial compensation for the families of those killed in the protests and free medical care for the injured.
 Similarly, the National Democratic Party demanded in compensation for the families of those who died during the massacre, along with a government job for at least one member of each affected family.

 Islami Andolan Bangladesh called for an independent tribunal to ensure justice for the victims of the massacre.
 In addition, the People's Rights Party called for all political parties within the Grand Alliance, including Awami League, to be barred from future elections.